-As Sydney commercial painters, we’ve seen firsthand what an amazing difference using an off white can achieve, as opposed to darker, bolder colours.
-Whiter, lighter shades are fantastic for use in a commercial space, as they are neutral, don’t date (longevity), and can make a space feel bigger and airier.
+As Sydney commercial painters, we’ve seen firsthand what an amazing difference using an off-white paint colour can achieve instead of darker, bolder colours.
+Whiter, lighter shades are fantastic for use in a commercial space, as they are neutral, don’t date (longevity), and can make space feel bigger and airier.

 Choosing the right paint type

 Consider using a semi-gloss if you’re not committed to staring at shiny walls for the next 5-10 years.
-The benefits of a higher-sheen paint is that your walls will also survive more wear and tear with the ability to be wiped clean, as opposed to its low sheen counterpart which can need some maintenance love from your favourite commercial painters in Sydney.
+The benefit of a higher-sheen coat of paint is that your walls will also survive more wear and tear with the ability to be wiped clean instead of its low-sheen counterpart, which can need some maintenance love from your favourite professional painters in Sydney.

-Using a commercial painter to update your Sydney office isn’t the only solution to making your commercial space seem lighter and brighter – some strategic decor choices can also make a considerable difference.
+Using a commercial painter to update your Sydney office isn’t the only solution to making your commercial space seem lighter and brighter.
+Some strategic decor choices can also make a considerable difference.
 We’ve seen how the right materials in the right place can really change the feel of a space.
-Our favourite tip is placing mirrors (the bigger the better) in opposition to windows to reflect even more light.
+Our favourite tip is placing mirrors (the bigger, the better) in opposition to windows to reflect even more light.
 It will also make the room feel larger if space is something you’re fighting against.